frapposelli/vagrant-vcloud/README.md

 -	Some spaghetti code here and there.
 -	Bugs, bugs and BUGS!.

-If you're a developer and want to lend us a hand, head over to our `develop` branch and send us PRs!
+If you're a developer and want to lend us a hand, head over to our `my` branch and send us PRs!